zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    An SNMP ``GetRequest-PDU`` message from either :rfc:`1157` or :rfc:`3416`.

-   :c: The connection over which the SNMP datagram is sent.
+   :param c: The connection over which the SNMP datagram is sent.

-   :is_orig: The endpoint which sent the SNMP datagram.
+   :param is_orig: The endpoint which sent the SNMP datagram.

-   :header: SNMP version-dependent data that precedes PDU data in the top-level
+   :param header: SNMP version-dependent data that precedes PDU data in the top-level
            SNMP message structure.

-   :pdu: An SNMP PDU data structure.
+   :param pdu: An SNMP PDU data structure.

 .. zeek:id:: snmp_get_next_request
    :source-code: base/protocols/snmp/main.zeek 121 125